 - Recurring auto-debit from end customer / payee bank account based on the subscription structure

 - Settlements to lender’s account in T+1 settlement period-basis

 - e-Nach Subscription and payments status tracking through system-generated reports to lenders

 - Caters to all segments of borrowers ranging from Pre-due to NPAs

 - Automated notifications and reminders to borrowers for maintaining sufficient funds in their bank accounts to avoid failures

 - Quick payment acceptance resulting in stronger consumer connects

-- Minimal risk of late payments, fraud, and theft
+- Minimise risk of late payments, fraud, and theft

 - Reduced cost of collections